maurbe/ember/README.md

 ### Prerequisites and Usage
-Note that the you may need to modify the code for your specific project.
+Note that the you may need to modify the code for your specific project application.

 1. Clone the repo
    ```sh